top of page

 Curating your travel agency instagram content

 Now it’s time to figure out where you’re going to get your content from.
-Do you love to take picture, and have a camera roll full of photos of places you could easily incorporate into your Instagram feed that make sense for your travel agency?
+Do you love to take pictures, and have a camera roll full of photos of places you could easily incorporate into your Instagram feed that make sense for your travel agency?
 Great!

 I know not all travel agents love to take photos, and that's ok.
 But if you don't you’ll need to figure out where your photos and videos will come from.